Blager History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Blager research.
-Another 166 words (12 lines of text) covering the years 1312, 1630, 1678, 1659, 1660, 1678 and 1657 are included under the topic Early Blager History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1312, 1630, 1678, 1659, 1660, 1678 and 1657 are included under the topic Early Blager History in all our PDF Extended History products and printed products wherever possible.

 Blager Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Blager has been recorded under many different variations, including Blacker, Blacre, Blackers, Blaker, Blackre, Blacar, Blaiker, Blackar, Blackire and many more.

 Early Notables of the Blager family (pre 1700)